-Students and families are always allowed to request an Enquiry Upon Results when they feel that their work has been scored unfairly.
+Students and families are always allowed to request an

+Enquiry Upon Results when they feel that their work has been scored unfairly.
 If an EUR is initiated by a student or family, the cost of the regrade is assumed by the party that requested the EUR.

-For more information regarding the International Baccalaureate Diploma Programme contact Central High at (531) 299-2660.
+For more information regarding the International Baccalaureate Diploma Programme or Career-related Programme contact Central High at (531) 299-2660.